 In the cool weather of winter, fishing near the surface can be effective with bait or artificial flies and lures.
 They should be within casting range for bank fishing.

-If conditions allow, trout will naturally feed at the surface if there is food, and you might see them breaking the surface to snatch a floating insect or chase a minnow.
+If conditions allow, trout will naturally feed at the surface if there is food.
+You might see them breaking the surface to snatch a floating insect or chase a minnow.